alexfernandez/deployment/README.md

 Continuous Deployment for the masses.

 Download the latest version of any GitHub package, run all tests and deploy to the specified directory.
-A deployment server can be started to launched deployments from the internet, which enables its use as a GitHub webhook.
+A deployment server can be started to launched deployments from the internet, which enables GitHub integration.
-Can be launched from GitHub webhook or from any other URL.
 Also includes an API to fire deployments from an external source.

 ## Installation

+Install from npm:

+    $ npm install deployments

+Or add to your package.json as a dependency.

-Download from GitHub:
+For manual installation, download from GitHub:

     $ git clone https://github.com/alexfernandez/deployment